aaronpropst/rekoglog/readme.md

 In the interests of research I have piped data back to the client that it shouldn't have and if such a process were to be implemented more verification would need to take place on the back end with less trust of the client side code.

-Webcam face authentication can easily be spoofed with printouts of publicly available face data.
+Webcam face authentication can easily be spoofed with printouts of publicly available images.
 As a person can't secure their face nor change it when compromised, it's a relatively small added layer of security.
 The tech is neat though!  : )

 I tested this only in Chrome.